totallynotdavid/megaloader/docs/megaloader/guide/downloading-files.md

     └── video.mp4
 ```

-## Progress bars
+## Progress tracking

-If you're implementing a CLI program, you can add visual feedback with tqdm:
+When building a CLI tool, it’s helpful to provide visual feedback during
+downloads.
+The example below shows how to track progress for a single file using
+tqdm:

 ```python
 from tqdm import tqdm